sharetribe/web-template/src/containers/PageBuilder/SectionBuilder/README.md

 - **SectionHero**
   - Creates a taller section, designed be used as a first section on the page
   - Centers the section's title and description
+  - This section type does not have blocks, unlike more generic section types.
 - **SectionFooter**
   - Shows hosted footer asset content as columns, with content blocks on the right and logo and other footer details on the left